When will it feel like I don’t have to keep coming back on such a frequent basis?

-At this point, the space between treatment sessions can also begin to increase.
-So that we can continue to stimulate healing and realignment and deal with the underlying issues that contributed to your injury or compensation patterns in the first place, while allowing you to do more home-based maintenance.
-Allowing you to be in control of maintaining, improving and dealing with any minor flare ups along the way and focus on strengthening yourself in a more balanced way, to assist you in staying well and strong, and without pain.
+At this point, the space between treatment sessions can also increase.
+So that we can continue to stimulate healing and realignment, and deal with the underlying issues that contributed to your injury or compensation patterns in the first place, while allowing you to do more home-based maintenance.
+Allowing you to be in control of maintaining, improving, and dealing with any minor flare-ups along the way.
+While you focus on strengthening yourself in a more balanced way, to help you stay well and strong, and without pain.

-Some people, quite quickly, forget the problem they initially came in with and become aware of all the other issues, that they either: didn’t realise they had, didn’t realise that we could assist with, or that they didn’t realise ANYONE could assist with!
-Often, in this situation, you can become so aware of the current symptom and that is not as perfect as you would like yet, that it is easy to forget the symptoms that have greatly improved or even completely disappeared.
-In this scenario, it is probably not till the later stages of the first or second phases of the treatment process, around 10 sessions or more, that you begin to notice just how far you have come and how good you feel – in general and especially compared to what you felt like when you began treatment.
+Some people quickly forget the problem they initially came in with.
+They become aware of all the other issues that they either: didn’t realise they had, didn’t realise that we could assist with.
+Often, in this situation, you can become so aware of the current symptom, and that it’s not as perfect as you would like yet, that it’s easy to forget the symptoms that have greatly improved or even completely disappeared.
+In this scenario, it’s probably not until the later stages of the first or second phases of the treatment process, around 10 sessions or more, that you begin to notice how far you have come and how good you feel – in general, and especially compared to what you felt when you began treatment.

 Hemp is a plant, very similar to marijuana and is often confused as the same.
 While the leaf of the marijuana plant contains tetrahydrocannabinol (THC), which is activated when the leaves are heated, leading to pychoactive effects, hemp only contains tiny amounts of THC.

 Used nutritionally, hemp seeds are used either whole or crushed to release the oils.
 Heating is avoided to keep the fragile oils, vitamins, minerals and other phytonutrients bioactive.